pritam-kr/pritam-kr/README.md

-## Hey 👋 ,  I'm Pritam Kumar!
+## Hey 👋 , </br> I'm Pritam Kumar

 ### About Me

-👨‍💻&nbsp; I’m currently working <b>The Resources</b> - A resources sharing web app. <br/>
+👨‍💻&nbsp; I’m currently working <b>Earth</b> - AQI and weather visualization app. <br/>
-✌️&nbsp; I build web apps using ReactJS, Redux, Redux Toolkit, Firebase & Tailwind CSS.<br/>
+✌️&nbsp; Passionate to build web applications using JavaScript, and ReactJs<br/>
-🎯&nbsp; 2023 Goals: Get a frontend developer job (remote) and learn more about Typescript & ReactJs (Next.js), D3Js, Backend. <br/>
 ⚡&nbsp; Fun fact: I prefer water while coding. <br />
 👨‍💻&nbsp; [Writing about JavaScript](https://theresources.gitbook.io/learn-javascript/)<br />

 ## Experience

-### Front end Developer at Ringover. <br/>
+### Front-end Developer at Ringover.
-I'm currently working as a Front-end Developer at Ringover, a top cloud communication platform! 🌟 My focus is on building great user interfaces using ReactJS, JavaScript, SCSS, React Query, and Recoil.
-With ReactJS, I create dynamic and interactive interfaces, making sure users have a seamless experience.

-JavaScript is my language for adding functionality and interactivity to web applications.
-SCSS helps me maintain clean and user-friendly designs by organizing stylesheets effectively.

-React Query and Recoil are amazing tools that I use to manage and cache data, resulting in faster load times and smoother user interactions.

-<b>Skills:</b> Recoil · ReactQuery · JavaScript · React.js
-19th September 2022 - Present
+Front-end developer at Ringover, with a primary focus on ReactJs, JavaScript, and React Query.
+As a front-end developer, I am responsible for building user interfaces and impliment various features.
+I closely work with Backend developers to Implement APIs into Frontend.
+One of my notable achievements at Ringover was leading the integration of ZOHO and Bullhorn CRM into our tool And working on Email template generation using Open AI API.

 ## Projects
 [PlayMe - video library app](https://playme-by-pritam.netlify.app/)
-- PlayMe is Video library app for programming tutorial.
+- PlayMe is a Video library app for programming tutorials.
 - A responsive web app built with React & mock backend.
 - Users can watch videos, like/dislike, take notes, manage playlists/watch later/history.
 - Users can search for videos.
 - Used the JWT for authentication.

 [Like - social media app](https://like-by-pritam.netlify.app/)
 - Like is a social media app.
-To post memories with you friends.
+To post memories with your friends.
 - A responsive web app built with React, Redux Toolkit & Tailwind CSS.
 - Users can create/edit/delete a post, also like/dislike, comment & bookmark the post.
 - Users can see posts on the feed & filter them by trending, recent & oldest.
-- Users can follow/unfollow, edit profile info,comments, and login/signup.
+- Users can follow/unfollow, edit profile info, comments, and login/signup.

 [Pearl - e-commerce app](https://pearl-by-pritam.netlify.app/)
 - The Pearl is a Jewelry Brand for Platinum Jewelry - Buy Platinum Diamond Jewelry Online in India with the latest jewelry designs.